IRI Voracity and Test Design Automation

 Voracity provides all the data discovery, masking, and subsetting capabilities that you would usually expect from a test data management solution.
 It also provides synthetic data generation, notably including the creation of representative data sets via analysis of your real data.
 By themselves, these capabilities are enough to make the creation and delivery of test data sets significantly faster.

 Moreover, these data subsetting, masking, and synthesis jobs can be invoked directly from within your CI/CD platform processes, either on-premises or in the cloud.
 This means they can be integrated into GitLab, Amazon CodePipeline, Azure DevOps, and Jenkins workflows.
 All of these speak to real, ongoing examples of the product in use, and which in turn work as illustrative examples of how to use Voracity to automate the production and consumption of test data through these pipelines.

 Image 2: Sample IRI architecture in AWS CI/CD Pipeline

 In addition, IRI has partnered with Windocks, a specialist database virtualization company.
 This Voracity-Windocks combination delivers your test data in on-demand, self-service, containerized, and virtualized repositories.

 Essentially, the tools work simultaneously and together to create sanitized clones of your production data that can be delivered via self-service and then accessed and leveraged extremely quickly.
 In the context of test design automation, support for RESTful API calls allows you to slot this solution directly into your test pipelines, and hence benefit from similar speeds as well as automated delivery.

 Image 3: How IRI and Windocks fit together

-In short, if you want to automate your testing in general you will need to automate your test data management operations in particular, and IRI does the job well, particularly when its test data generation processes are integrated into fit-for-purpose test data delivery and provisioning solutions.
+In short, if you want to automate your testing in general you will need to automate your test data management operations in particular, and IRI does the job well, especially when its test data generation processes are integrated into custom-built, or off-the-shelf, test data delivery and provisioning solutions.